Last Updated on January 13, 2026

 Fish With Coastal Charters

-A local captain knows where fish are holding this week, not last month.
+A local captain knows where the fish are holding this week.
 They know which reefs are producing, where the weed lines are forming, and when the bite turns on.

-Coastal Charters provides the boat, tackle, bait, and licenses.
-You bring sunscreen and a cooler.
-After the trip, we clean your catch and bag it for the ride home.
+Coastal Charters provides the boat, tackle, and bait.
+You bring sunscreen, a fishing license, and any food or drink for the trip.
+After the trip, services are available to clean your catch and bag it for the ride home.

 Half-day bay trips work for families and first-timers.
 Full-day offshore runs target reefs and rigs where larger fish hold.
 Extended trips (12+ hours) access deep water for tuna, wahoo, and billfish.